Seaside to Quayside

 Paint Out Great Yarmouth gives artists the chance to retrace the steps of Turner, Constable and Cotman, taking inspiration from the artworks on display in the exhibition, allowing them to create their own contemporary scenes of Great Yarmouth life which will be displayed in the museum during the final week of the ‘Drawn to the Coast’ exhibition run.

 Drawn to the Coast: Turner, Constable, Cotman.
-Exhibition open until Sunday 9th September
+Exhibition open at the Time and Tide Museum until Sunday 9th September including works from the Paint Out Great Yarmouth event.

 Throughout the 19th century Great Yarmouth attracted artists to its shores.
 Its prosperity as a port meant that wealthy merchants collected and commissioned artworks.
 Some became patrons to artists and helped them to establish national reputations.
 This was also a time when the town’s popularity as a leisure resort was growing and the wealthier tourists provided additional sources of income for artists.
 These circumstances helped to support the development of a thriving artistic scene in Great Yarmouth.